PaganoBerserker/DCIPs/dcip-template.md

 ## Specification

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current Decentralized Climate platforms.

   It is recommended to follow RFC 2119 and RFC 8170.
 Do not remove the key word definitions if RFC 2119 and RFC 8170 are followed.